vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

 - Order "Vipps Faste betalinger" for the new orgno. on [portal.vipps.no](https://portal.vipps.no).
 - Inform all existing customers of the new orgno, and the planned date of the change.
-If it´s a new company number, we need a confirmation from you that you have informed your end-users that the agreement is being transferred.
-If it´s just a transfer from old to new salesunit on the same company number we don´t need this.
+If it's a new company number, we need a confirmation from you that you have informed your end users that the agreement is being transferred.
+If it's just a transfer from old to new sales unit on the same compan,y number we don't need this.
 - Send a confirmation to avtale@vipps.no that all customers have been informed, including a copy of the information sent.
 - Contact your Vipps (your KAM or partner manager) to exchange the necessary information to perform the migration: